 - Object Clause – Main objects and auxiliary objects of the company.

 - Liability Clause – Details regarding the liabilities of the members of the company.

 - Capital Clause – The total capital of the company.

-- Subscription Clause – Details of subscribers, shares taken by them, witness, etc.
+- Subscription Clause – Details of subscribers, shares taken by them, witnesses, etc.

 Definition of Articles of Association

-Articles of Association (AOA) is the secondary document, which defines the rules and regulations made by the company for its administration and day to day management.
-In addition to this, the articles contain the rights, responsibilities, powers and duties of members and directors of the company.
-It also includes the information about the accounts and audit of the company.
+Articles of Association (AOA) is the secondary document, which defines the rules and regulations made by the company for its administration and day-to-day management.
+In addition to this, the articles contain the rights, responsibilities, powers, and duties of members and directors of the company.
+It also includes information about the accounts and audits of the company.

 Every company must have its own articles.
-However, a public company limited by shares can adopt Table A instead of Articles of Association.
-It comprises of all the necessary details regarding the internal affairs and the management of the company.
+However, a public company limited by shares can adopt Table F instead of Articles of Association.
+It comprises all the necessary details regarding the internal affairs and the management of the company.
 It is prepared for the persons inside the company, i.e. members, employees, directors, etc. The governance of the company is done according to the rules prescribed in it.
-The companies can frame its articles of association as per their requirement and choice.
+The companies can frame their articles of association as per their requirement and choice.

 Key Differences Between Memorandum of Association and Articles of Association